 \section{Introduction}

-In the development of large language models (LLMs), robust modeling of human preferences is essential for producing outputs that are contextually and situationally appropriate, in order to result in models that users will actually want to use.
-Inherent in this problem is that while popular approaches like direct preference optimization (DPO) and its variants implicitly assume that pairs of preferred and dispreferred samples in preference data have an unambiguous winner, this does not reflect the reality of actual data, where human-annotated preferences may have low labeler confidence or the preference strength itself might be weak in the data.
+In the development of large language models (LLMs), robust modeling of human preferences is essential for producing models that users actually find useful.
+Inherent in this problem is that while popular approaches like Direct Preference Optimization (DPO) and its variants implicitly assume that pairs of preferred and dispreferred samples in preference data have an unambiguous winner, this does not reflect the reality of actual data, where human-annotated preferences may have low labeler confidence or the preference strength itself might be weak.
 As such, reward functions estimated on such data with current popular approaches can lead to policy degeneracy and underfitting the true preference distribution.
-To address these challenges, we follow the insight that certain problems with the DPO implicit reward formulation at the policy learning stage are less problematic at the reward modeling stage, and make the following novel contributions: \begin{enumerate*}[label=\arabic*)] \item We introduce {\it \textbf{Direct Reward Distillation and policy-Optimization (DRDO)}}, a novel approach preference optimization approach that combines the two stages by explicitly distilling rewards into the policy model (Fig.~\ref{fig:DPO_DRDO}); \item We provide a thorough theoretical grounding of problems with DPO and variants according to the Bradley-Terry model that demonstrates why they are challenged by nuanced or ``non-deterministic'' preference pairs; \item Through experiments on the Ultrafeedback and TL;DR datasets along with benchmarks like AlpacaEval, we demonstrate that DRDO outperforms competing popular preference optimization methods across multiple models and sizes at the aggregate data level, and is better able to distinguish preferred and dispreferred responses with low confidence or small reward difference scores. \end{enumerate*}
+To address these challenges, we follow the insight that certain problems with the DPO implicit reward formulation at the policy learning stage are less problematic at the reward modeling stage, and make the following novel contributions: \begin{enumerate*}[label=\arabic*)] \item We introduce {\it \textbf{Direct Reward Distillation and policy-Optimization (DRDO)}}, a novel efficient, non-ensemble, reference-free method for preference optimization that combines the two stages by explicitly distilling rewards into the policy model (\Figref{fig:DPO_DRDO}); \item We provide a theoretical and practical grounding of problems with DPO and variants that assume the Bradley-Terry model, demonstrating why they are challenged by nuanced or ``non-deterministic'' preference pairs, and how DRDO avoids similar limitations; \item Through experiments on the Ultrafeedback and TL;DR datasets and AlpacaEval benchmark, we demonstrate that DRDO outperforms competing popular preference optimization methods across multiple models and sizes at the aggregate data level, and at the sample level is better able to distinguish preferred and dispreferred responses even with low annotator confidence or small reward differences. \end{enumerate*}